Earth Matters

 August Puzzler

-Update on August 23, 2024: This Landsat 8 image shows several golf courses north of Chicago.
-Congratulations to Jeff Pettett for being the first reader to identify the location and spot the golf courses.
-Read more about the area in “Golfing in Illinois.”
+Update on September 16, 2025: This Landsat 8 image shows the Rokan River on the Indonesian island of Sumatra.
+Congratulations to Tamer Kurtman for being the first reader to name the river and its location.
+Read more about the area in our Image of the Day story.

 How to answer.
 You can use a few words or several paragraphs.
 You might simply tell us the location, or you can dig deeper and offer details about what satellite and instrument produced the image, what spectral bands were used to create it, or what is compelling about some obscure feature.
 If you think something is interesting or noteworthy, tell us about it.